 In accordance with Section 11-35-3023, the State Engineer's Office shall develop procedures for a prequalification process and shall include it in the Manual for Planning and Execution of State Permanent Improvements-Part II.
-The provisions of Regulation 19-445.2132 shall apply to implement Section 11-35-3023
+The provisions of Regulation 19-445.2132 shall apply to implement Section 11-35-3023.

-- H. With regard to Section 11-35-3310, the State Engineer's Office will establish working procedures for indefinite delivery construction-quantity contracts for professional services, and shall include them in the Manual for Planning and Execution of State Permanent Improvements-Part II.
-With regard to Section 11-35-3320, the State Engineer's Office will establish working procedures for task order contracts for construction services and shall include them in the Manual for Planning and Execution of State Permanent Improvements-Part II. - I. Construction Procurement-The Invitation for Bids.
+H. With regard to Section 11-35-3310, the State Engineer's Office will establish working procedures for indefinite quantity contracts for professional services, and shall include them in the Manual for Planning and Execution of State Permanent Improvements-Part II.
+With regard to Section 11-35-3320, the State Engineer's Office will establish working procedures for task order contracts for construction services and shall include them in the Manual for Planning and Execution of State Permanent Improvements-Part II.
+Use the procedures for task order contracts for construction services and shall include them in the Manual for Planning and Execution of State Permanent Improvements-Part II.
+I. Construction Procurement-The Invitation for Bids.